We’re often asked if cherry trees need thinning. So as part of our continuing series about fruit thinning, this week we’ll have a look at cherries.

 In non-organic orchards, most thinning is done with chemicals.
 However in your garden or backyard (where you want to be growing organically) you’ll be doing it by hand.

-One of the most exciting parts of spring is actually at the end of the blossom period.
-It’s not always possible to tell just from how many flowers your tree has how big the crop will be.
+Cherry blossom is famously beautiful, and inspires festivals around the world (check out these stunning photos here).
+But from a fruit growing point of view, one of the most exciting parts of spring is actually at the end of the flowering period.
+It’s not always possible to tell how big your crop will be just from the number of flowers your tree had.